Frikallo/Frikallo.github.io/content/about.md

 hideMeta: True
 ---

-AetherAI is a collection of future researchers and developers focused on AI alignment, scaling, and open source AI research.
+AetherAI is an orginisation of future researchers and developers focused on AI development, scaling, and open source AI research.
 Founded in <date datetime="2022-02">Febuary of 2022</date>, we are primarily focused on building and OpenSourcing large ML models and datasets ranging from image generation like VQGAN+CLIP to large language models like JAX or GPT.
 If your looking to join the team, our Discord server is open and welcomes contributors!